Employee Ownership within Law Firms – a growing trend?

 Our own story

 As a firm whose core legal specialism is employee ownership (and having advised several law firms on moving to ownership by an EOT) and which prizes a strong collaborative culture, the argument for doing the same is naturally compelling.
-After three years of planning (a period which should have been significantly shorter but for Covid-19), I’m pleased to say we are now 100% owned by an EOT.
+After three years of planning (a period which should have been significantly shorter but for Covid-19), I’m pleased to say we are now 100% owned by an EOT as of March 2023.

 EOTs all round?